-Our Environmental Technicians must decommission all refrigerators and air conditioners brought in by all
+Our Environmental Technicians decommission all refrigerators, freezers, air conditioners and water coolers brought in by all

 residential customers prior to disposal.
-All residential refrigerators and air conditioning units are stored in a designated area adjacent to the Household
+All residential refrigerators and air conditioning units are stored in a designated area adjacent

 Used Motor Oil:

-Residential customers may recycle a maximum of 5 gallons of used motor oil per day.
+Residential customers may recycle a maximum of 10 gallons of used motor oil per day.
 Uncontaminated (not mixed with water, antifreeze or

 where an attendant will empty the oil and return the container to you.
-The Transfer Station cannot accept used motor oil from commercial
+The transfer stations cannot accept used motor oil from commercial or

 The County's commitment to safe and efficient service is demonstrated by the creation of the Used Sharps Disposal Program.